dgaydukov/cert-aws/files/sa.md

 It's the only db that grow/shrink based on load.

-DynamoDB Streams - captures a time-ordered sequence of item-level modifications in a DynamoDB table and durably stores the information for up to 24 hours.
+DynamoDB Streams - captures a time-ordered sequence of item-level changes in a DynamoDB table and durably stores the information for up to 24 hours.
 AWS maintains separate endpoints for DynamoDB and DynamoDB Streams.
 Streams can be enabled or disabled for an Amazon DynamoDB table.
 Stream records are organized into groups, also referred to as shards.
+With streams you can
+* build transactional system (based on insert/update/delete records from one table do some operation in another)
+* log/audit/aggregate data
+* replicate data to another regions for query purpose using DynamoDB Cross-Region Replication Library

 ###### RedShift
 Database vs Data Warehouse